rearc-data/publish-a-data-product-on-aws-data-exchange/CONTRIBUTING.md

 > [AWS Data Exchange](https://aws.amazon.com/data-exchange/) is a data marketplace that makes it easy for AWS customers to securely find, subscribe to, and use third-party data in the cloud.

 #### Who is Rearc?
 [Rearc](https://www.rearc.io) is a data provider and one of the launch partners for AWS Data Exchange.
 Products published by Rearc on ADX can be found [here](https://aws.amazon.com/marketplace/seller-profile?id=a8a86da2-b2d1-4fae-992d-03494e90590b).
-On ADX we provide a pipeline to automate the (1) sourcing of data, (2) transform data to make it useful for consumers, (3) create a dataset for public consumption on ADX, (4) enact automatic revisions of the dataset and, (5) finally publish the data product.
+On ADX we provide a pipeline to automate the (1) sourcing of data, (2) transformation of data to make it useful to subscribers, (3) creation of a dataset for public consumption, (4) automatic revisions of the dataset and, (5) publishing of the data product through ADX.

 #### What are Rearc's goals for ADX?
 We at Rearc are working tirelessly to lend greater accessibility to interesting and/or important datasets across various disciplines and sources.
 We realize the direct integration of the ADX, along with other AWS services, facilitates a convenient manner for our subscribers to consume data.
 For data providers we can supply an automation pipeline, leveraging the AWS platform, to ensure the ubiquity of your data for your consumers.